-The rate of inflation has fallen significantly during the year, with CPI reducing from 10.5% at the start of the year to 4.0% in December, however this remains above the Bank of England's target rate of 2%.
-As a result, the Bank of England steadily increased the base rate of interest over the first part of the year, from 3.5% at the start of the year to 5.25% by early August.
-As at year end the rate remains at 5.25%.
+The rate of inflation has fallen during the year, with CPI reducing from 4.0% at the start of the year to 2.5% in December, however this remains above the Bank of England's target rate of 2%.
+The Bank of England base rate of interest remained at a high of 5.25% for most of the year, before falling to 5.0% at the beginning of August, then to 4.75% in November.